art2url/quasar-contact-app/README.md

 ### What this means:

-- ✅ **Freedom to use** - Use for any purpose, including commercial
+- ✅ **Freedom to use** - Use for any purpose, including commercial (with conditions)
 - ✅ **Freedom to study** - Access and study the source code
 - ✅ **Freedom to share** - Copy and distribute the software
 - ✅ **Freedom to improve** - Modify and distribute your modifications

-### Requirements:
+### Important Requirements for Commercial Use:

-- 📋 Any distributed modifications must also be GPL-3.0
+- 📋 **Copyleft requirement** - Any distributed modifications must also be GPL-3.0
+- 📋 **Source code disclosure** - Must provide source code when distributing
-- 📋 Must include original copyright and license notices
+- 📋 **Copyright notices** - Must include original copyright and license notices
-- 📋 Must disclose source code when distributing
-- 📋 Changes must be documented
+- 📋 **Document changes** - Changes must be clearly documented
+- ⚠️ **No proprietary derivatives** - Cannot create closed-source commercial versions
+- ⚠️ **Network use clause** - If you modify and offer as network service, must provide source to users

 ## 💡 Acknowledgments